 Father Albert asked why I came to see him and I told him I wasn’t sure.
 I told him I hadn’t been to confession after my First Holy Communion when I was eight, hadn’t been going to the Sacrament of the Holy Eucharist either.
 I told him I no longer believed in the Christian God.
 I acknowledged that there was a force behind creation, but I did not think it was anything like the God that Christians had set up for themselves.
 I told him I did not understand myself, had never understood myself and particularly my sexuality, and that this was a source of great worry to me.
 I did not stop talking until I started crying, until I could no longer choke back the tears in my eyes.

 God is a mystery, he said.
 We may try all we can but we will never fully comprehend him or his actions.
 He is always calling us, always willing that we draw nearer to him.
 His voice alone was therapeutic.
-Father Albert did not exactly clear my doubts, but in the following, I wore those words around me as my second skin.
+Father Albert did not exactly clear my doubts, but in the following days, I wore those words around me as my second skin.
 I could tell that he was making an effort to understand and accommodate and not condemn like other priests whose stories I had heard.
 And this made me love him even more.

 Every Sunday after mass, I would rush to the back of the sacristy to greet him.
 Smiling, he would hold my hands and ask how I was doing.
 The Lord is good, he would say in his sing-song voice.
 All the time, I would respond.